AUDIT OF THE FINANCIAL STATEMENTS

 • prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business; [and]

-• [large companies only] state whether applicable UK Accounting Standards or IFRSs as adopted by the European Union (if applicable) have been followed, subject to any material departures disclosed and explained in the financial statements.
+• [large companies only] state whether applicable UK Accounting Standards or UK-adopted international accounting standards or International accounting standards in conformity with the requirements of the Companies Act 2006 have been followed, subject to any material departures disclosed and explained in the financial statements.

 You also have a responsibility not to approve these financial statements unless you are satisfied that they give a true and fair view.